COVID-19: Confirmed cases near 20,000, death toll crosses 600; ICMR to test rapid testing kits

 Health Ministry Joint Secretary Lav Agarwal said a total of 705 people have been cured so far and the overall recovery rate in the country has risen to 17.48 per cent.
 In its evening update, the Ministry said the death toll has risen to 603 and the number of positive cases has gone up to 18,985 across the country.
 This included 15,122 active cases, as on 5 PM Tuesday.

-However, a PTI tally of numbers reported by various states and union territories put the nationwide tally of positive cases at 19,867 with at least 646 deaths and 3,801 recoveries.
-Among the states, Maharashtra reported more positive cases from Dharavi slums of the state capital Mumbai, while Uttar Pradesh saw its tally increasing by more than 100 to close to 1,300.
+However, a PTI tally of numbers reported by various states and union territories till 11 PM put the nationwide tally of positive cases at 19,966 with at least 646 deaths and 3,801 recoveries.
+Among the states, Maharashtra reported more positive cases from Dharavi slums of the state capital Mumbai, while Uttar Pradesh saw its tally increasing by more than 100 to 1,337.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)